Arrested Shiv Sena leader Sanjay Raut sent to ED custody till August 4

 The Enforcement Directorate, however, had sought an eight-day custody of the MP.

-A special Mumbai court on Monday remanded Shiv Sena leader Sanjay Raut to the Enforcement Directorate’s custody till August 4 in relation to a money-laundering case, Live Law reported.
+A special Mumbai court on Monday remanded Shiv Sena leader Sanjay Raut in the Enforcement Directorate’s custody till August 4 in relation to a money-laundering case, Live Law reported.

-“Considering the compass of enquiry and volume of the matter, custodial interrogation is necessary,” the court order stated.
+“Considering the compass of enquiry and volume of the matter, custodial interrogation is necessary,” Special Judge MG Deshpande’s order read.

 The central agency, however, had sought an eight-day custody of Raut.